ADVICE FOR FRENCH PROPERTY BUYERS

 - Access to transport links ?

 Can you afford to buy in the region you choose?
-Prices vary hugely across France so check out how the different regions compare with each other and with your budget.
+Prices vary across France so check out how the different regions compare with each other and with your budget.

 Let our local agents guide you – they live and work in the area and would love to share their knowledge to help you find the right place for you..